Phileosopher/commonplace/unknown.md

 Very soon (often within a few months), something we didn't know will have hurt us.
 From that point, we live [fearing](mind-feelings-fear.md) "the Unknown".
 As we gain experiences, this compounds as we discover new forms of the Unknown that may hurt us.
 If we don't, our recklessness will tend to get us killed while we're still [young](maturity.md).

+APPLICATION: The Unknown isn't "bad", but it's unpredictable.
+From our [perspective](image.md), [God and the devil](religion.md) come from the same place.
+However, we focus on the bad, so we [group](logic.md) it that way.

 Most of our efforts in life are in conquering the Unknown.
 Most of our [creations](creations.md) are either attempts to make us [feel](mind-feelings.md) things more accurately about the Unknown, or to minimize pain from what the Unknown may bring.
 [Science](science.md) is a powerful method of reducing the Unknown.

 We can never completely remove the Unknown.
 Death is the greatest Unknown, and also one of our greatest [fears](mind-feelings-fear.md) for that reason.
 Every [religion](religion.md) is an attempt to answer the Unknown, and all aspects of theology are attempts to make sense of God(s) that are the very essence of that Unknown (since we certainly know very little about the entirety of anything that is God).

+APPLICATION: We're stuck with incessant chaos in our most mundane experiences:

+- You have no idea what will happen today, and only [presume](imagination.md) it.
+- Nothing you [trust](trust.md) is entirely [safe](safety.md).
+- No two of your thoughts are technically the same, since they travel down different neural pathways each time, and [habits](habits.md) reinforce any thought that *does* repeat.

 Even complete [understanding](understanding.md) isn't exempt from the Unknown.
 As time deteriorates memory, all we understand becomes more of that Unknown.
 [Habits](habits.md) become the Unknown across time as we forget the [decisions](decisions.md) that drove them, but we [deceive](image.md) ourselves to be [certain](understanding-certainty.md) of it because the [consequences](results.md) feel [familiar](identity.md).

+APPLICATION: We often [believe](understanding-certainty.md) our memories are pristine.
+However, they're open to failure and not very reliable as time passes.
+Thus, we should only partly trust ourselves about our perspective as a [scientific](science.md) reality, consistently [cross-reference it](people-conversation.md) with others' to be as certain as possible, and quickly change our [value system](values.md) if we find we're wrong.

-We are stubborn, though, and we *constantly* conquer the Unknown.
+We are stubborn, though, and we *constantly* try to conquer the Unknown.
 Most of our [stories](stories.md) are the [conflict](people-conflicts.md) between the Known and Unknown, with "good" stories being the ones that expanded the Known or defeated the Unknown.
 We also embody the Unknown as a [symbol](symbols.md) of a [monster](stories-myths.md), with the hero as the one who defeats the Unknown.

+APPLICATION: Chaos isn't as bad as you think, even if it's absolutely [terrifying](mind-feelings-fear.md).
+You're in the right to be afraid, but are more capable toward [acting](results.md) than you realize (and [absolutely must](meaning.md)).

 Frequently, how the Unknown is conquered is a [pattern](symbols.md) the [creator](creations.md) is attempting to communicate as a portion of living the [good life](goodlife.md).

 [Artists](mind-creativity.md) tend to draw from the raw Unknown.
 [Analysts](logic.md) tend to make the artists' works into more ordered things to make them more [useful](purpose.md).

+APPLICATION: Never disrespect [creations](creations.md) that ever add [value](values.md).
+While later creators make things that add *more* value, they required the original creator (or chain of creators) to draw from the Unknown.

 ## Chaos